San Diego Roots Sustainable Food Project

 every Saturday, 11am to 4pm (rain cancels)

-No experience necessary.
-Everyone welcome.
-Come to the farm and participate in your food system as we grow and build Wild Willow Farm.
-Help us develop our farming and teaching areas, plant seeds, build and plant beds, make compost, mulch paths, do general farm maintenance, install irrigation, and do the myriad things a farmer does while preparing and growing San Diego seasonal plantings of vegetables, greens, medicinal and culinary herbs and cover crops.
+Come to the farm and participate in your food system as we grow Wild Willow Farm.
+Often the best way to learn is by doing, and you'll get a taste of the myriad things a farmer does while preparing and growing San Diego seasonal plantings of vegetables, greens, medicinal and culinary herbs and cover crops.

 We welcome people of all ages and abilities, but please leave your pets at home.